Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 And then just set the old integrand $F$ to newly computed one $F\prime$.

-So We can see that as long as we divide the $F$ by $p$ the expected value remains mathematically unbiased:
+So as you can see that as long as $F$ is divided by $p$ the expected value remains mathematically unbiased:

 $$ E[F\prime] = \left(1 - p\right) \cdot 0 + p \cdot \frac{E[F]}{p} = E[F] $$

-Of course if we choose to sample with probability $(1 - p)$ which means we set the $F\prime$ to 0, we can stop bouncing the ray any further, it's throughput is 0.
+Of course if we choose to sample with probability $(1 - p)$ which means the $F\prime$ equals 0, we can stop bouncing the ray any further, it's throughput is 0.
 And every other bounce, no matter it's throughput, will also be zero since anything times 0 is 0.

-And because we're terminating only paths with low throughput we're not introducing too much variance and keeping the convergence rate relatively similar to the original one.
-This way the result is not only mathematically correct, but we're also saving a lot of computation time by not evaluating low throughput paths.
+And because only paths with low throughput get terminated, only small amount variance is introduced and the convergence rate stays relatively similar to the original one.
+This way the result is not only mathematically correct, but a lot of computation time is saved by not evaluating low throughput paths.

 By applying russian roulette we're in fact **always** introducing more variance, but if probability $p$ is chosen correctly we're gaining efficiency which outweighs small variance that it introduces.
 But if for some reason the probability $p$ is chosen poorly, like a constant of 0.01.
-We'd only trace 1% of the camera rays and then multiply them by a 100.
+Only 1% of the camera rays are traced and then multiplied by a 100.
 From a mathematical point of view, the image is still correct, theoretically it will eventually converge on the right result.
 But visually it's horrible.
-If the termination probability is 99% for each bounce then the probability that we reach 20 bounces is $0.01^{20} = (10^{-2})^{20} = 10^{-40}$.
+If the termination probability is 99% for each bounce then the probability that ray reaches 20 bounces is $0.01^{20} = (10^{-2})^{20} = 10^{-40}$.
 So the probability of reaching 20 bounces (I'd say it's optimal for "visually correct" image) is equal $0.0000000000000000000000000000000000000001$!
 That's why the image will be mostly dark, you'll be lucky to get 3 or even 2 bounces most of the time, which is nowhere near the needed amount.
 So terminate your rays wisely.

 In terms of code it's really simple:
 ```